 On dark nights, terrain can also be almost impossible to see.
 Make sure you plan your route and waypoints to ensure plenty of terrain and obstacle clearance.
 The same goes for obstacles and terrain on approach to landing.
 Appropriate use of PAPI or VASI will increase safety.

 Judging your height above the runway can be difficult at night.
 Your peripheral vision gives you less information in a dark environment.
-If you are having difficulty judging height, I suggest a technique used by seaplane pilots landing on a mirror-like lake (a so called glassy water landing).
-Set up the airplane for a gentle descent (say 100fpm, which is only 1.5fps) and fly the airplane onto the runway in a nose high attitude.
-This assumes that appropriate airspeed is maintained during this descent to avoid a stall and that there is sufficient runway to accomodate a longer landing and rollout.
+If you are having difficulty judging height, I suggest a technique used by seaplane pilots landing on a mirror-like lake (a so-called glassy water landing).
+Set up the airplane for a gentle descent (say 200fpm, which is only about 3fps) and fly the airplane onto the runway in a nose high attitude.
+This assumes that appropriate airspeed is maintained during this descent to avoid a stall and that there is sufficient runway to accommodate a longer landing and rollout.

 At a minimum, you need a flashlight.
 I personally carry two or three flashlights, a headlight, and extra batteries, to ensure I never find myself in the dark.
 For preflight and moving the plane in and out of it’s parking spot, a bright light is useful.
-For the cockpit, a less bright or dimmable light is preferred, in order to help preserve night vision.
+For the cockpit, a less bright or dimmable light is preferred, in order to help preserve night vision; I recommend a light with a broad pattern, rather a concentrated pattern.
 I prefer LED lights that use standard AA or AAA batteries, for the ease of finding replacement batteries and the long life and durability.

 The flashlight I use most is a Princeton Tec LED light that runs om 4 AAA batteries. (the exact one I have is no longer made).
 I often go more than a year between changing batteries (and only change them out of an abundance of caution).
 It is bright enough for preflight, but not so bright as to blind me in the cockpit.
 It’s small and light enough that I can hold it in my teeth if I’m filling out a log book, writing down a clearance, or reading a chart.